MARIANOCEREDA/voxelizer/README.md

 # Voxelizer

 A C++ library and ROS 2 node that demonstrates **voxel-based point cloud downsampling** and **voxel map construction**.
-The core idea is straightforward: space is divided into a regular 3D grid of cubes (voxels), and the voxel size directly controls the resolution of the resulting point cloud — larger voxels mean more aggressive downsampling.
+The core idea is straightforward: space is divided into a regular 3D grid of cubes (voxels), and the voxel size directly controls the resolution of the resulting point cloud.

 ---